godotengine/godot-docs/classes/class_multiplayerreplicator.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **sync_all** **(** :ref:`int<class_int>` scene_id, :ref:`int<class_int>` peer_id=0 **)**

 Manually request a sync for all the instances of the scene identified by ``scene_id``.
-This function will trigger the default sync behaviour, or call your send custom send callable if specified in :ref:`sync_config<class_MultiplayerReplicator_method_sync_config>`.
+This function will trigger the default sync behavior, or call your send custom send callable if specified in :ref:`sync_config<class_MultiplayerReplicator_method_sync_config>`.

-**Note:** The default implementation only allow syncing from server to clients.
+\ **Note:** The default implementation only allow syncing from server to clients.

 ----